Faversham explosives industry: The Abbey works

 Its "Mexco" (short for Mining Explosives Company) telegraphic address led to it being known as The Mexico by local people.
 The Nitroglycerin blasting cartridges produced by the factory were marketed under the names "Klorex" and "Perklorex", and then in 1931 the company changed its name to Heaters Ltd after changing over to production of the far safer Cardox blasting system, which was patented in 1931 by David Hodge and Cardox (Great Britain) Ltd. This used a large reusable steel cartridge containing a detonator and a heating chemical (energiser), and the rest of the space is filled with liquid carbon dioxide.
 When the energiser is activated it causes a rapid heatup of the liquid carbon dioxide which becomes a supercritical fluid.
 The pressure continues to rise until the point where it ruptures the bursting disk causing an energetic physical explosion (as opposed to a combustion explosion).
-This is a far safer system than the nitrogylcerin that preceded it.
+This is a far safer system than the nitroglycerin that preceded it.
 It was authorised for use in British mines in 1932, and it is still used today.
 The premises still needed to be licensed under the 1875 Explosives Act, as explosives were used in the detonator.
-The energiser, known as Heatox B, was involved in the only fatal explosion on the site, on 25 March 1939 when the manager Mr J Lafraik and Messrs E Harris and A Boorman were killed.
+The energiser, known as Heatox B, was involved in the only fatal explosion on the site, on 25 March 1939 when the manager Mr J Lapraik and Messrs E Harris and A Boorman were killed.
 This resulted in a change to a new energiser, Heatox D, in 1940.